looqbox/guide/docs/tutorial.md

 # R Tutorial

-> This tutorial assume you don't have existing Looqbox R Package previus knowledge.
+> This tutorial assumes you don't have previous knowledge in the Looqbox Package.

 <!--
 ## Prerequisites